The Doctor: Proposal. We need to get a closer look it.

 - Bill isn't too pleased to find out what kind of fish were in the pie she ate and enjoyed.

 - Immediate Self-Contradiction: Before the Doctor and Bill confront Lord Sutcliffe, the Doctor gives Bill a long lecture on how they are here to collect information and not reveal themselves, and no matter what disgusting thing the villain does or says she mustn't react emotionally.
-Cue Lord Sutcliffe walking into the room and instantly starting to racially abuse Bill, at which point the Doctor decks him and gets them both tied up.
+Cue Lord Sutcliffe walking into the room and instantly starting to racially abuse Bill, at which point the Doctor immediately decks him.

 - I'm Mr. [Future Pop Culture Reference]: The Doctor introduces himself to Lord Sutcliffe as "Doctor Disco".